gordalina/hush_gcp_secret_manager/README.md

 end
 ```

 This module relies on `goth` to fetch secrets from the Google Cloud Platform API.
-As such you need to configure goth which is used in `hush_gcp_secret_manager`, the configuration is the same as if you were to configure achild_spec as per [their documentation](https://github.com/peburrows/goth).
+As such you need to configure goth which is used in `hush_gcp_secret_manager`, the configuration is the same as if you were to configure a child_spec as per [their documentation](https://github.com/peburrows/goth).

 As the provider needs to start both applications, it needs to registered as a provider in `hush`, so that it gets loaded during startup.